Global Botanic Garden Fund

-The Global Botanic Garden Fund will also administer restricted grant funding:
+The Global Botanic Garden Fund will also administer named grant funding:

 The BGCI/ArbNet Partnership Programme

 The BGCI/ArbNet Partnership Programme is an international partnership building initiative that aims to facilitate the exchange of knowledge, skills and resources within the botanic garden and arboretum community.
 Grant applications requesting BGCI/ArbNet Partnership Programme funding must satisfy the following conditions :